bpan-org/bpan/ReadMe.md

 host machine.
 The standard location is `$HOME/.bpan/` but you can change it to anything you like.

+BPAN is written in "modern" Bash.
+It is built over several of the reusable libraries it makes available.

+That said, you don't need to use Bash as your interactive shell to use BPAN.
+Bash just needs to be installed (and often is by default) because Bash is the "programming language" in the scenario.

 BPAN works and is tested under the following shells: `bash`, `zsh`, `fish`, `ksh`, `mksh`, `tcsh`, `yash`, `ash`, `dash`, `mrsh`, `posh` and `sh`.